The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach

-(iv) Since the most compact and close to pericentre configurations are ``short-lived'', the companion might reach a more extended detectable configuration after a relatively short time scale.
-Although the likelihood discussed in the paper takes into account the time each binary spends at different orbital phases, it is referred to one single observation.
-Therefore, observing the system again after a sufficiently long period of time -- allowing the companion to reach more extended configurations -- would surely increase the chances of detection, provided that the sensitivity is adequate to observe it in its new location.
-We finally remark that low, but not vanishing, $\mathcal L_{\rm bin}$ implies that the configurations responsible for cavities are “unlikely” but not impossible.
+(iv) Since the most compact configurations are short-lived (since they are close to pericentre), the companion might reach a more extended detectable configuration after a relatively short time.
+Although the likelihood we discussed took the time spent by each binary in different orbital phases into account, it referred to one single observation.
+Therefore, it might be good to observe the system again after a sufficiently long period of time, which would allow the companion to reach more extended configurations.
+This would surely increase the detection probability if the sensitivity is adequate to observe it in its new location.
+We finally remark that a low but not vanishing $\mathcal L_{\rm bin}$ implies that the configurations for cavities are unlikely, but not impossible.

-This work constitutes the first systematic statistical approach to evaluate the likelihood that putative companions carving cavities in transition discs remain undetected.
-At the moment of observations, companions might be found in a configuration with compact projected separation in the plane of the sky.
-For this reason, we encourage the community to always rely on a statistical approach before excluding the presence of companions from their observations.
-This will be particularly relevant with the new detection limits being provided by JWST and the future advent of the ELT.
+This work constitutes the first systematic statistical approach to evaluating the likelihood that putative companions that carve cavities in transition discs remain undetected.
+At the time of observations, companions might be found in a configuration with a compact projected separation in the plane of the sky.
+For this reason, we encourage the community to always rely on a statistical approach that accounts for this possibility before excluding the presence of companions from an observation.
+This will be particularly relevant with the new detection limits that are provided by the James Webb Space Telescope and the advent of the Extremely Large Telescope.